MarkJamesStevenson/BackTest/README.md

 here [MSFT][].
 To use your own stock data you can derive from the dataprovider class.

+To write your own strategy, derive from the strategy class.
+A basic example is given with the BuyAndHoldStrategy class.

 ## Example screenshots

 A full backtest of MSFT is shown below: